MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/monitor-call-quality-qos.md

 ## Monitor and troubleshoot call quality
 You'll use per-user **Call analytics** and **Call Quality Dashboard** to find and troubleshoot call-quality problems that come up during ongoing operation.
+This lets you drive performance improvements across your network.
 Both of these tools are in the Teams admin center.

  - **Call analytics** shows detailed information about the devices, networks, and connectivity related to  ***specific calls and meetings*** for each user in Teams.
 Teams admin and helpdesk agents will use this information to troubleshoot call quality and connection problems in a specific call.
 To learn more, read [Set up call analytics](set-up-call-analytics.md) and [Use Call Analytics to troubleshoot poor call quality](use-call-analytics-to-troubleshoot-poor-call-quality.md).